nedRad88/SCALAR/CONTRIBUTING.md

  - [Make a clean pull request](https://github.com/MarcDiethelm/contributing/blob/master/README.md)

-If you have an idea what can be improved or added to the system, or you found a bug report an [issue](https://github.com/nedRad88/SCALAR/issues).
+If you have an idea what can be improved or added to the system, or you found a bug, report an [issue](https://github.com/nedRad88/SCALAR/issues).
-We will respond promptly to discuss the
+We will respond promptly to your proposal.

 ## Code style and documentation